sagarjoglekar/test_categorise_intent/Model_dev_overview.md

 I have tried with two models,
 1. first is a simple TF-IDF model to extract the textual representations from the text and then a LinearSVC classifier to classify.
 The model yields an average F-score of 0.62
 2. The second model uses spacy embeddings topped with a MLP classifier to classify.
-This model performs <put numbers here >.
+This model performs with an average f1 of 0.60.
 The problems seems simple enought for this approach to work.
 The label distribution and the number of labels makes it a bit intractable to train.

 ##  What are pre-processing steps that you took prior to training the model and why.